I have a funny story about zucchini for you…

 - Ingredients notes: I got enough dill for the whole recipe from one big bunch of fresh dill.
 I also used two lemons for the lemon zest, lemon juice (kebabs and yogurt sauce), and 8 lemon wedges for garnish.

-- Prep and marinate the salmon: Rinse the salmon filets under cold water then pat dry using paper towel.
-Cut each filet lengthwise into one inch wide strips (I got about 3 strips from each filet).
+- Prep and marinate the salmon: Rinse the salmon fillets under cold water then pat dry using paper towel.
+Cut each fillet lengthwise into one inch wide strips (I got about 3 strips from each filet).
 Then slice each strip into several one inch chunks.
-Add salmon chunks to a large ziploc bag along with white wine vinegar, lemon zest, lemon juice, and minced dill.
+Add salmon chunks to a large Ziploc bag along with white wine vinegar, lemon zest, lemon juice, and minced dill.
 Seal bag then gently shake to coat the salmon.
 Let marinate in the fridge for 20-30 minutes but not any longer as the vinegar will begin to cook the salmon.
 This would be a good time to soak you skewers if using wooden ones.

-- Prep the zucchini: In another ziploc bag or a medium bowl, combine zucchini slices, one tablespoon olive oil plus a healthy pinch of sea salt and black pepper.
+- Prep the zucchini: In another Ziploc bag or a medium bowl, combine zucchini slices, one tablespoon olive oil plus a healthy pinch of sea salt and black pepper.
 Shake or stir to combine.
 Set aside.

 - Make the dill yogurt sauce: Combine yogurt, minced dill, lemon juice, salt, pepper, and cayenne in a small bowl.
 Whisk until well combined.
 Taste and add more minced dill, lemon juice, salt, pepper, or cayenne as you see fit.
 Set aside.